 The “ley seca” or “dry law” will take effect on Saturday and will not be lifted until Monday, following Sunday’s midterm elections.

-Living abroad is no excuse for not voting in the U.S. election.
-Photo: AP The U.S. mail is...
+Living abroad is no excuse not to vote in the 2020...

 The July 1 election seems to have sent three times more women to municipal leadership in Yucatán than in 2015.

 PAN’s Julián Zacarías Curi declared Progreso’s next mayor

 The PAN's Julián Zacarías Curi has apparently prevailed in the race to become the port city's next mayor.

 PAN candidates likely to be Mérida’s mayor, Yucatán’s governor